 A health and fitness blog focused on running, the Catholic faith, and balancing life as a runner, full-time employee, budding crafter with darling daughter, mom, and wife.
-I am an affiliate for Elk River Soaps and Bondi Band Ambassador.
+I am an affiliate for Elk River Soaps and a SOS & Bondi Band Ambassador.
 Links on the side bar are affiliate links.

 What makes someone a runner?
 Easily defined....if you go out and run you are a runner.
 Period.
 Nothing more to say.
 Pace doesn't matter.
 You are a runner if you run.

 So I should have said, you know you are a crazy, addicted runner when.....